michael-sumner/go-make-things/content/terms.md

 ## Community guidelines

-Many Learning Products come with access to the Vanilla JS Slack Community (referred to as the "Community" going forward).
+Many Products come with access to the Vanilla JS Slack Community (referred to as the "Community" going forward).

 By joining the Community, you agree that you have read and will follow the [Community Guidelines and Code of Conduct](/community-guidelines/), and that you are at least 18 years old.